mkazuyuki/Genetec-Security-Center/README.md

 10. On each server, configure Private network card to use the same IP subnet.
 11. Disable all network card features of the *Private* NIC except TCP/IP version 4 (and, if it appears in the list, the driver).
    ![NIC Properties](image2.png)
-12. From the command line, test whether the two servers nodes can *ping* each other over their public interface and over their private interface.
+12. From the command line, test whether the two servers can *ping* each other over their public interface and over their private interface.
 <!--
 9. Order the Public and Private network interfaces as follows:
  **IMPORTANT**:  The network interface on the Private network must be Window’s first available network